jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Rainbow Tables

 The reverse hash lookup process can be highly optimised by using a technique widely known as **rainbow tables**.
-It can often make the lookup tables orders of magnitude smaller with just a slight slowdown in lookup speed.
+It can make the lookup tables orders of magnitude smaller with just a slight slowdown in lookup speed.

 * _Making a Faster Cryptanalytic Time-Memory
 Trade-Of_, Philippe Oechslin, 2003, https://lasecwww.epfl.ch/pub/lasec/doc/Oech03.pdf